ovh/docs/pages/platform/logs-data-platform/ldp_index/guide.fr-fr.md

 ![gelf\_convention](images/gelf_convention.png){.thumbnail}

-The Opensearch input will also flatten any sub-object or array sent through it and supports also ingest pipelines, they are used for example with [Filebeat integrations](../filebeat-logs){.ref}
+The OpenSearch input will also flatten any sub-object or array sent through it and supports also ingest pipelines, they are used for example with [Filebeat integrations](../filebeat-logs){.ref}

 ## Use case: Vector